ghosharchismita/React-Portfolio-Website/README.md

 # Outcome
 #### The project has a navbar for easy navigation between sections as this is a single page website.
-It then has an about section with a link to my coding profile (specifically Leetcode here) , skills section showcasing all the tools and fraeworks I know followed by a project section showcasing some projects that i have developed so far.
+It then has an about section with a link to my coding profile (specifically Leetcode here) , skills section showcasing all programming languages, the tools, libraries and frameworks I know, followed by a project section showcasing some projects that i have developed so far.
 Lastly it has a footer with the links to my Linkedin and Github profiles for connections and collaborations.